 Additionally, if you think you might have an issue with seasickness, find a cabin that doesn’t move much—for example, one in the middle of the ship.
 Why?
 Because the front and back of the ship will experience more movement compared to the center of the ship.

-It might also be smart to make sure you have an ocean view (so you can see the horizon) or even a balcony cabin, which allows you to get fresh air.
+It might also be smart to ensure you have an ocean view (so you can see the horizon) or even a balcony cabin, allowing you to get fresh air.

 RELATED: 5 Ways to Prevent Seasickness